CERTCC/Vultron/docs/reference/formal_protocol/worked_example.md

 simple case where all Participants agreed at approximately the same time that there was nothing further to be done.
 This will not always be the case, nor is it necessary.

+[^3]: "Yes-And" is a heuristic taken from improvisational theatre in
+    which Participants are encouraged to agree with whatever their counterpart suggests and add to it rather than reject it outright.
+    It serves as a good model for cooperation among parties who share an interest in a positive outcome.